Bible Meaning: Holy, sanctuary, desert of a fugitive

 Strong's Concordance #H6946, #H6947

-The KJV Old Testament names Kadesh-barnea, Kadesh, Enmishpat (Strong's #H5880 meaning spring or fountain of judgment, see Genesis 14:7) and Meribah-kadesh (Deuteronomy 32:51) refer to the same place.
+The KJV Old Testament names Kadesh-barnea, Kadesh, Enmishpat (Strong's #H5880 meaning spring or fountain of judgment, see Genesis 14:7), Meribah-kadesh (Deuteronomy 32:51) and Meribah (Strong's #H4809 meaning "strife" or "contention") refer to the same place.

 Kadesh was in the extreme southern section of what would become the land God would give the tribe of Judah as an inheritance in Canaan (Joshua 15:3).
 It was located between the wildernesses of Paran and Zin (Numbers 13).

 Kadesh is noteworthy as one of the first battlegrounds in the first war discussed in Scripture.
 Chedorlaomer and his allied forces, after a string of victories that loosely followed the King's Highway, defeated the Amalekites at Kadesh-barnea (Genesis 14:5 - 7).

 The Israelites, in the second year after leaving Egyptian slavery, move their massive camp to Kadesh (Numbers 13).
 It is from this area that Moses sent out twelve spies in a secret fact-finding mission into the Promised Land.
 The faithless report from ten of the twelve returning spies dooms all Israelites, twenty years old or older, to dying in the wilderness and not entering their inheritance (Numbers 14).

 Korah's rebellion against Moses' leadership took place at Kadesh (Numbers 16 - 17).